DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 It’s okay to delete the entity definitions that are included by default in an FGD because we can switch FGDs in Trenchbroom, and include multiple FGDs when building maps.

 Finally, we’re almost done.
-Now we need to update the Trenchbroom Game Definition to include our new FGD and entity definitions.
+Now we need to update the Trenchbroom game config to include our new FGD and entity definitions.

-## Updating the Trenchbroom Game Definition
+## Updating the Trenchbroom game config
 Go back to the Config_Folder tool and add a new item to the _Fgd Files_ array.
 Add the FGD you made by dragging and dropping, or using the folder selection button.

 ![image.png](https://codahosted.io/docs/77T7fADkTg/blobs/bl-FzkbKV9nbb/04e6eb13407c60ff95322a0627a1dde76f89973d022315763f2abafcdf9630df2514565ef2d63dc21e5cfa9427e932f9eda3a067b1b132b17695f59704c268aeabe7fd8bb3d27fee23ab7cc49899ccc9ec875cf8a1a815d1623d4dbdd02795460e8ac106)